-Check out some of the big brand’s website and see if they’re looking for testers.
+Check out some of the big brand’s websites and see if they’re looking for testers.
 Or try emailing them and asking to test their products.
 Even if they don’t advertise the need, many will still want you to try out their gear.
 Even if they don’t pay you, you can often score some free, or highly discounted, merchandise.
 Most companies want to capture part of the growing outdoor industry.

 Share your stories.
 Share your pictures.
 Keep your friends and family up-to-date on your progress.
 As a blogger, you can keep a record of your trip and make a little extra money.
 All you have to do is register your expedition’s domain name, design your site with a template, and start writing.
 You can even make a little extra on the same site by selling your photographs.

 What should you write about?
 Write about anything that comes to mind.
 People want to know what you’re up to.
 Not many people get to drop everything and getaway.
 Your experience is unique, so your stories and updates will naturally interest your audience.
 If you pick up enough followers, you can even find sponsors and affiliate partnerships to help promote the best gear.

 If you tend to get lonely out there in the wilderness, you can become a guide temporarily.
 These jobs allow you to live outside and enjoy nature and the company of like-minded people.